J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 clusters in mid summer.
 Hardy perennial to 3 feet from long horizontal roots.
 E.

-drought and dry soil.
-The tender shoots were eaten like asparagus, the flowers
+Stands drought and dry soil.
+The tender shoots were eaten like asparagus, the

-provided sugar, and the young pods were eaten.
-The medicinal root was boiled and
+flowers provided sugar, and the young pods were eaten.
+The medicinal root was

 Striking mix of brilliant orange-red, orange, and yellow flowers in dense